altocodenl/tagaway/readme.md

    }],
 ```

-We now define the `get /tags` endpoint.
+We now define `GET /tags`.
 This endpoint will return all the tags set by the user as well as year tags and geotags; it also includes tags shared with the user by other users, each of them in the form `'s::USERNAME:tag'`.

 ```javascript
    ['get', 'tags', function (rq, rs) {